energietransitie/twomes-backoffice-api/README.md

 docker-compose rm
 ```

-### Deploying to `api.tst.energietransitiewindesheim.nl`
+### Deploying to `api.tst.energybehaviour.net`

-Deployment of the Twomes API to `api.tst.energietransitiewindesheim.nl` is done automatically using the Docker image created after
+Deployment of the Twomes API to `api.tst.energybehaviour.net` is done automatically using the Docker image created after
 every commit into the `main` branch.
 The image is pushed to the Github
 docker registry (part of Github Packages).